Native American Information Fair & Reception

 In November, student organizations and individual departments hold campus-wide festivities commemorating Native American Indian, Alaskan Native, and Native Hawaiian heritage.
 Events and activities that promote awareness of indigenous culture and contributions, include:

 - The annual Miss Indian NAU 2018 Pageant (November 2017)

 - Native American-themed lunch and dinner menu items at the Hot Spot (University Union, bldg.
 30)

 A community poster will be available highlighting key events for the month.
 For more information, contact Sharon S. Doctor (928) 523-6960.

 Native American Convocation Ceremony

-E-invitation announcements have been emailed to students who have applied for graduation for the May 2016 commencement and to those who graduated in December 2015.
-Graduating/graduated students may RSVP at: http://nau.edu/IMS/Convocations/ (an online form).
-NAU faculty and staff may also RSVP at this same online address.
-This free event is open to the community.
+E-invitation announcements will be emailed to students who have applied for graduation for the May 2018 commencement and to those who graduated in December 2017.
+The RSVP link will be forthcoming.
+This event is open to the community.